-\ prohibits the Department of Corrections from requiring an incarcerated individual to apply for or utilize financial aid grants as a condition of participation in such programming.

-\ requires the Department of Corrections to pay for the cost including tuition, books, materials and supplies for incarcerated individuals if an individual opts to not utilize financial aid grants or if the grants are not available and the programming is not covered by other third-party funding.

-\ applies a post award formula to determine how much an incarcerated individual must pay after deducting any amount of financial aid grants or third-party funding.

-\ restricts post award formula offsets and funds paid by the US Department of Education shall not result in the reduction of "gift aid".
+- prohibits the Department of Corrections from requiring an incarcerated individual to apply for or utilize financial aid grants as a condition of participation in such programming. - requires the Department of Corrections to pay for the cost including tuition, books, materials and supplies for incarcerated individuals if an individual opts to not utilize financial aid grants or if the grants are not available and the programming is not covered by other third-party funding. - applies a post award formula to determine how much an incarcerated individual must pay after deducting any amount of financial aid grants or third-party funding. - restricts the post award formula offsets and funds paid by the US Department of Education from reducing "gift aid".